habahnow/WeatherApp/README.md

 ## How to Start the Server

-1. Install the necessary dependencies:
+1. Install the necessary dependencies, navigate to the weatherApp directory and run:
    ```bash
    npm install
    ```